 About the Conference

-Each day of this two-day conference will contain two 2-hour Plenary Sessions, long enough to allow four to five keynote presentations followed by moderated dialogue amongst the panel and with the audience.
+Each day of this two-day conference contained two 2-hour Plenary Sessions, long enough to allow four to five keynote presentations followed by moderated dialogue amongst the panel and with the audience.
 The technology at Pakhuis de Zwijger in Amsterdam allows for a seamless interaction with both parts of the audience (in-person & online), facilitated by Bill Baue and Ralph Thurm from r3.0 and a support team.
-Before, in-between, and after the two sessions of each day, we allow for extensive networking opportunities for both audiences to interconnect.
+Before, in-between, and after the two sessions of each day, we allowed for extensive networking opportunities for both audiences to interconnect.

 The focal themes of the four Plenary sessions in this year’s Conference reflects the priorities we at r3.0 pursue in collaboration with our broad community of Partners to advance our Work Ecosystem.

-Please join us for four core themes of discussion this year:
+Our four core themes of discussion this year:

 - Plenary One – Transcending Incrementalism: Humanity faces multiple crises that now require systemic transformation to a System Value Economy that prioritizes wellbeing for all life.
 Empirical evidence – and common sense – make it clear that incremental shifts within the existing dysfunctional Monocapitalist economy are insufficient.
 This session focuses on building on and honoring the successes of incremental efforts while simultaneously transcending them with more inspiring and necessary ambition and practice.
 The speakers include key players participating in r3.0’s 5-pronged Transcending Incrementalism campaign.